tahasinx/laravel-ui-api/README.md

 2. Ensure Apache mod_rewrite is enabled
 3. Test: `GET https://your-domain.com/?version=v1`

 That's it!
-The API provides complete Laravel applications with processing logic in one call.
+The API provides complete Laravel applications with intelligent processing logic in one call.